 Pacific Northwest Commercial Diving Injury Attorneys

 At BoatLaw, LLP, we have decades of experience serving all kinds of seamen, including commercial divers.
 We have handled hundreds of Jones Act cases throughout Washington, Oregon, California, Alaska, and Florida.
-If you or your loved one has suffered an injury or death in a commercial diving accident, contact the experienced maritime diving attorneys of BoatLaw, LLP at 1 (800) 262-8529 for a free initial consultation today.
+If you or your loved one has suffered an injury or death in a commercial diving accident, contact the experienced maritime attorneys at BoatLaw, LLP at 1-800-262-8529 for a free initial consultation today.